Preparation

 • Eurocentrism refers to an attitude that places European ways of living, thinking and acting, norms and values, or those understood as ‘Western’, unquestioningly at the centre and as the standard.

 • This does not refer only to the phenomenon that a person’s experience and belief system is always grounded on cultural and social specifics, on what people are used to and know from their upbringing - as this counts for everyone.
-Rather, Eurocentrism is about an active and globally reproduced dissociation from ‘the others’ it is a devaluation of the latter and a subsequent self-exaltation of ‘one's own’.
-Eurocentrism (which is considered part of ethnocentrism) is therefore not about trying to understand other cultures or ways of life better, but keeping up and legitimising certain hierarchies.
+Rather, Eurocentrism is about an active and globally reproduced dissociation from ‘the others’.
+It is a devaluation of the latter and a subsequent self-exaltation of ‘one's own’.
+Eurocentrism (which is considered part of ethnocentrism) is therefore not about trying to understand other cultures or ways of life better but keeping up and legitimising certain hierarchies.

 • The fact that these European or ‘Western’ norms, values and ways of life claim worldwide validity originates to a large extent from colonial history and its consequences, which are still manifested today.